evennia/evennia/evennia/contrib/utils/name_generator/README.md

 Both real-world and fantasy name generation can be extended to include additional information via your game's `settings.py`

+## Installation

+This is a stand-alone utility.
+Just import this module (`from evennia.contrib.utils import name_generator`) and use its functions wherever you like.

 ## Usage

 Import the module where you need it with the following: